GNR Stirling 4-2-2: 1880 Series

 No. 775 was built with thicker steel wheel tyres in 1887, which would become standard for the class.
 This increased their driving wheel diameter by 0.5 in and raised the boiler pitch by 0.25 in.
 Older locomotives were upgraded when their older ones wore out.
-The new tyres, along with heavier steel rails across the network and improved lubrication with new rolling stock, meant less rolling resistance with heavier trains but a reduced factor of adhesion.
+The new tyres, along with heavier steel rails across the network and improved lubrication with new rolling stock, meant less rolling resistance with heavier trains at the cost of a reduced factor of adhesion.

-Between 1882 and 1891, the 1870 Series engines were progressively rebuilt to match the 1880 Series.
+Between 1882 and 1891, the 1870 Series locomotives were progressively rebuilt to match the 1880 Series.

 1894 Series

 By 1890, the Stirling Singles were being pushed to their limits.
 Train loads had been steadily growing each year, and the GNR was transitioning to bogie passenger stock.
 As Locomotive Superintendent, Stirling refused to permit double heading for the longest time, pursuing a "one engine-one train" policy instead.
-Consequentially Stirling's engines were beginning to lose their punctual reputation, and a Single hauling over 200 tons without issue required good weather and experienced drivers.
+Consequently, Stirling's locomotives were beginning to lose their punctual reputation, and a Single hauling over 200 tons without issue required good weather and experienced drivers.

 Nevertheless, Stirling was adamant that he could improve his Singles to handle increasing train loads without double heading.
 Work began on designing and constructing an enlarged Single, but the new locomotives would not be ready in time for the 1894 summer timetable, forcing Stirling to allow double heading and standardise front brake pipes on all GNR locomotives.